 - Add soft materials everywhere in the form of soft furniture or blankets.
 Those will absorb the sounds and prevent them from bouncing.

-- Add textiles to empty walls, whether they’re paintings, quilts or blankets.
-You could also try foam wallpapers (like this one from Amazon).
+- Add textiles to empty walls, whether they’re paintings, quilts, or blankets.
+You could also try foam wallpapers.

 Soundproofing ceilings, in particular, is harder than dealing with walls.
 Still, there aren’t many things you can do, other than using decorative elements or nailing textiles to the ceiling.
 Certainly, egg cartons will do you no good.
 And ceilings should be at the bottom of the list of things you should focus on, anyway.